Nature-based solutions

 The LEAF Coalition

-In 2021, Amazon helped create the Lowering Emissions by Accelerating Forest finance (LEAF) Coalition, a public-private project which has mobilized over $1 billion in corporate and government finance to protect tropical rainforests around the world.
+In 2021, we helped create the Lowering Emissions by Accelerating Forest finance (LEAF) Coalition, a public-private project which has mobilized over $1 billion in corporate and government finance to protect tropical rainforests around the world.

 The LEAF Coalition is designed to accelerate climate action by providing financing to help countries protect their tropical rainforests.